Climate Change News

 You'll still see your order like before, but when you're in the 'smile.amazon.com' web page, your order will generate a contribution by Amazon.

 You need to sign up once in Amazon Smile before your first donation order and designate which charity you'll support, at https://smile.amazon.com.

 Fill in the signup information.
 When asked to pick your charity, type in League of Women Voters of Arapahoe and Douglas Counties in the charity name field and hit 'select'.

 Now, when you're ordering from Amazon in smile.amazon.com, you'll see 'Supporting League of Women Voters of Arapahoe and Douglas Counties' toward the top of the web page just below the Amazon product search box.

 In the future, every time you order, as long as you are in smile.amazon.com before completing your checkout, your purchase confirmation will display 'You made a difference.
 Amazon will make a donation to the League of Women Voters of Arapahoe and Douglas Counties.'

 Please note: If you don't purchase via the smile.amazon.com web page, no donation will be generated.
 You cannot fix a missing donation if you forget and don't check out on the smile.amazon.com web page.

 The League of Women Voters of Arapahoe and Douglas Counties celebrated 50 years in 2019.

 League of Women Voters 100th Anniversary!

-Join the League of Women Voters as we celebrate our 100th anniversary in 2020.
+The League of Women Voters celebrated our 100th anniversary in 2020.
 We proudly support democracy through voter registration, voter education, and encouraging civic engagement.
 More info.